rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 Choose one creature you can see within range.
 Yellow strips of magical energy loop around the creature.
 The target must succeed on a Strength saving throw or its flying speed (if any) is reduced to 0 feet for the spell’s duration.
 An airborne creature affected by this spell descends at 60 feet per round until it reaches the ground or the spell ends.

+### Enemies Abound (3 MP)
+<div class="spell-tags">ilusion occult</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 120 feet
+- **Alvo:** DURATION: Concentration
+- **Resistência:** INT
+___

+You reach into the mind of one creature you can see and force it to make an Intelligence saving throw.
+A creature automatically succeeds if it is immune to being frightened.
+On a failed save, the target loses the ability to distinguish friend from foe, regarding all creatures it can see as enemies until the spell ends.
+Each time the target takes damage, it can repeat the saving throw, ending the effect on itself on a success.Whenever the affected creature chooses another creature as a target, it must choose the target at random from among the creatures it can see within range of the attack, spell, or other ability it's using.
+If an enemy provokes an opportunity attack from the affected creature, the creature must make that attack if it is able to.

+- **+0 PM:** Placeholder.

 ### Enfeitiçar (1 MP)
 <div class="spell-tags">enchantment trickery</div>